MithrilJS/mithril.js/assets/README.md

 	- Export area: page
 	- Image width: 96 pixels
 	- Image height: 96 pixels

+1. Export as a PNG to `assets/open-collective-logo.png` with the following settings:

+	- Export area: page
+	- Image width: 256 pixels
+	- Image height: 256 pixels

 1. Export as a PNG to `assets/16.png` with the following settings: